Shout Out / Panty & Stocking with Garterbelt

 The title is a reference to Transformers

 - The whole episode is a huge shout out to Transformers, of all things.
-Mostly the recent movies and the G1 Toon, but with little details here and there from the franchise's entire history.
+Mostly the live-action movies and the G1 Toon, but with little details here and there from the franchise's entire history.

 - One of the Transformers wears Starscream's crown from Transformers: The Movie.